-- All phones must be placed in the office prior to the start of the student's firstclass period. - All cell phones may be retrieved following the student's last class period. - Despite the fact that phones are left in the office, the school will not replace lost, misplaced or missing phones or parts of the phones. - Students attending Extended Care may not use their cell phones.
+- All cell phones will be collected by the teachers and turned into the office daily. - All cell phones will be released at the end of the day. - Despite the fact that phones are left in the office, the school will not replace lost, misplaced or missing phones or parts of the phones. - Students attending Extended Care may not use their cell phones.